 The attitude suggested is to leave aside any notion of a “real world” behind the experience, to remain in contact with the experience itself.
 That way, all the phenomena of the world (sensory experiences, feelings, memories, etc.) which reach our consciousness are on the same level.
-The phenomena of meditation have exactly the same status as the impressions of the physical senses that we observe in the laboratory of our own mind.
+The phenomena of meditation have the same status as the impressions of the physical senses that we observe in the laboratory of our own minds.

 Thus, what counts as a “real thing” in a phenomenological approach includes the sensory experiences as much as the mental phenomena.
 Moreover, even a rose is in part a mental phenomenon; otherwise, we could not recognize it as a rose.

 The approach proposed here is that of “delicate empiricism” as developed by Goethe for his study of plants or colors.
 Thereby, “the facts themselves are the theory”.
-Goethe’s Scientific Consciousness, Henri Bortoft, Octagon press, 1986
+Goethe’s Scientific Consciousness, Henri Bortoft, Octagon Press, 1986

 When we arrange flowers in a vase and then stand back to consider the effect, what are we looking at?
 What are we comparing what we are seeing with?
 What is the nature of this “ideal”?

 Our gaze is not only that of an observer, it is intelligent.
 My observations are full of ideas, which allow me to express the result of my past experiences in my creations.
-The external light of the sun that makes the tactile world accessible must meet a corresponding inner light of the mind in order to allow true cognition to occur.
-In the same way, if we wish to understand the experiences that arise during meditation, we must awaken and cultivate a form of intelligence which is competent in this new area.
+The external light of the sun that makes the tactile world accessible must meet a corresponding inner light of the mind to allow true cognition to occur.
+In the same way, if we wish to understand the experiences that arise during meditation, we must awaken and cultivate a form of intelligence that is competent in this new area.

 In everyday life, being bright in one field says nothing about our skills in another: a brilliant mathematician can be incompetent at social interactions.
 To become intelligent at meditation, we, therefore, need to develop the corresponding intelligence.